-Meeting times: Once Thursdays 6:30pm to 9:20pm Special dates: The April 12th (and potentially the May 16th) session will be held on Zoom that week.
+Meeting times: Once Thursdays 6:30pm to 9:20pm Meeting location: Keller 1022 Special dates: The April 24th session will be held on Zoom that week.

 Attendance policy: You are expected to attend all classes.
 I may allow exceptions from this policy on a case-by-case basis.